John Wootton (c.1682–1764) and Jan Wyck (1645–1700)

 (b Snitterfield, Warwickshire, c.1682; bur.
 London, 3 Nov.
 1764).
 English landscape and sporting painter.
 He is best known for pictures involving horses, with which he made a handsome living, but his main contribution to British painting was the introduction of the ideal landscape—Horace Walpole said his works in this vein ‘approached towards Gaspar Poussin [i.e. Dughet], and sometimes imitated happily the glow of Claude Lorrain’.
+His landscape manner was continued by George Lambert.

 Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)